How To Choose a Pest Control Company

 Treatment Methods

-Many companies have begun using more natural treatment methods before (or in place of) harsh chemical pesticides.
-Some utilize a program called Integrated Pest Management (IPM).
+Many companies have started making the switch to using more natural treatment methods before (or instead of) harsh chemical pesticides.
+Some follow a program called Integrated Pest Management (IPM).
 The steps of IPM are as follows:

 - Determine the best and safest course of action.